 Animal transports need to be monitored by regulatory authorities during their journey, which is confirmed by the high number of animal welfare infringements documented during vehicle inspections.
-The legal allowance for long-term transports is 29 hours and national animal transports would often remain unchecked without police inspections.
+The legal allowance for long-term transports is up to 29 hours and national animal transports would often remain unchecked without police inspections.
 Without official inspections, these often problematic transports would remain unmonitored.
 Therefore, inspections by the motorway police or control groups specialising in heavy goods vehicles (HGVs) are essential in ensuring that animals are protected during transport.

 Many police officers ask fundamental questions during animal transport controls, such as:

 - What are the signs to identify a sick animal?

 - How many animals are allowed to be loaded onto the vehicle?

 - Which transportation times are allowed for different types of animals?